Why is it so hard to spot mistakes in your own work?

 Yuo’ll prabolby be albe to raed tihs evne thuogh it’s a jubmeld mses, rgiht?

-This is because we don’t read each letter individually.
+It’s because we don’t read each letter individually.
 Instead, our brain streamlines the process and bundles together the lower-level cognitive tasks based on what we’ve already experienced.
 So we read those letter clumps as a shape.
 We attribute meaning to that shape.
 And we can predict what shape’s likely to follow another shape.

 It’s all about context.